WC5E/Warcraft-5e-Conversion/WIP 3.0 Classes/Warlock.md

 > ***Legion Axe.*** *Melee Weapon Attack:* +5 to hit, reach 5 ft., one target. *Hit:* 1d10 + 3 slashing damage.
 >
 > ### Reactions
-> ***Pursuit.*** When a creature attempts to move out of the felguard's weapon range, it can use its reaction to move up to its movement speed toward the creature and make a weapon attack.
-This movement doesn't provoke opportunity attacks.
+> ***Pursuit.*** When a creature stops moving after leaving the felguard's reach, the felguard can use its reaction to move up to its speed towards the creature.
+This movement does not provoke opportunity attacks.
+The felguard can then make a Legion Axe attack against the creature if it is within reach.
 >
 > \columnbreak
 >